10 Best Restaurants in Santa Fe Plaza

 Housed in a hacienda from the 1600’s, The Shed is a warm space with bright colors and terrific food.

-Tamale lovers, do not hesitate to order them here—the meat to masa ratio is perfect.
+Tamale lovers, do not hesitate to order them here: The meat to masa ratio is perfect.
 Most entrees come with pozole and beans.
 I like the pozole so much, I ask for double the portion and skip the beans.
 Yum!

-If you’re in Santa Fe when The Shed is closed, try its sister restaurant, La Choza, a little over a mile off the historic plaza.
+If you’re in Santa Fe when The Shed is closed, try its sister restaurant La Choza, a little over a mile off the historic plaza.

-Address: 113 1/2 East Palace Avenue, Santa Fe, NM 87501
+The Shed: 113½ East Palace Avenue, Santa Fe, NM 87501

 Hours: Lunch: Monday through Saturday: 11:00 am–2:30 pm; Sunday: CLOSED; Dinner: Monday through Saturday: 5:00 pm–9:00 pm; Sunday: CLOSED